 Marrakech for the foodies

-So you're headed to Marrakech and you're ready to tick all the sites off your list, but what about your tastebuds?
-Well, you're going to the right place.
-Marrakech might well be famous for unending labyrinths of market stalls and ancient mosques, palaces and spectacular architecture that will make you feel like you've stumbled into another time, but from the moment you arrive in Marrakech you will be overwhelmed by the pungent smell of traditional spices and you will soon realize that food is one of the central elements of culture here.
+So you're headed to Marrakech and you're ready to tick all the sites off your list, but what about your taste buds?
+Rest assured, you've chosen a great destination!
+Marrakech might well be famous for unending labyrinths of market stalls and ancient mosques, palaces and spectacular architecture that will make you feel like you've stumbled into another time.
+From the moment you arrive in Marrakech you will be overwhelmed by the amazing smell of traditional spices and prepared foods and you will soon realize that cuisine is one of the central elements of culture in Morocco.

 Moroccan fusion and fine-dining delights.